Skip to content

 A. FORMATION/EDUCATION PROGRAM

-1. The South Florida Lay Cistercians follow the five-year Education Program formulated by Our Lady of the Holy Spirit Monastery Cistercian Affiliates.
+1. The Formation and Education Program of the South Florida Lay Cistercians is a five-year curriculum developed by the Cistercian Affiliates of Our Lady of the Holy Spirit Monastery.

-2. We follow the Rule’s directive to “arrange everything so that the strong have something to yearn for and the weak nothing to run from” (RB C 64:19).
+2. Inspired by the wisdom of St. Benedict’s Rule, our program is designed to be both challenging and accessible, structuring everything so that “the strong have something to yearn for and the weak nothing to run from” (RB C 64:19).

 B. FORMATION/EDUCATION PROCESS